Position

 How to become a Probation Officer?

-1. Earn a Bachelor's Degree: Start with a degree in criminal justice, social work, or a related field.
-This education provides the foundation needed for understanding the criminal justice system.
+1. Complete a Bachelor's Degree: Most Probation Officer positions require a bachelor’s degree in criminal justice, sociology, or a related field.

 How long does it take to become a Probation Officer?